Information Services and Disabled Staff

 We are happy for any feedback, comments and suggestions regarding facilities and services that Information Services provides for disabled staff.
 If you have a point you would like to raise, please contact the Disability Information Officer on 0131 650 6645 or email email@example.com.

-If you require this document in an alternative format such as Braille, large print etc please contact the Disability Information Officer on 0131 650 6645 or email email@example.com.
+If you require this document in an alternative format such as Braille, large print etc please contact the Head of Disability Information on 0131 650 6645 or email firstname.lastname@example.org.